bardia-p/carleton-mail-delivery-robot/README.md

 * [Wall Follow Simulator](tools/Wall_Follow_Simulator): This tool allows the developers to test the wall following algorithm of the robot in a Turtle simulator.
 * [Firebase IP Service](tools/Firebase_IP_Service): This tool allows the Raspberry Pi to send its IP to a Firebase Realtime Database on boot for easy SSH access to the robot without connection to an external monitor.

-## Other Iterations of the Project
+## Previous Iterations of the Project
-As previously mentioned this is a continuious project.
+As previously mentioned this is a continuous project.
 You can find the previous iterations of the project here for reference:
 * [2022-2023](https://github.com/Em-kale/carleton-mail-delivery-robot)
 * [2021-2022](https://github.com/SteveWick/carleton-mail-delivery-robot)